 - Too much alcohol

-- Sleep apnea
+- Sleep disorders, including sleep apnea

 Your doctor will give you a checkup and talk with you about your symptoms, risks, and family history.
 You may also get tests such as:

 - Electrocardiogram (EKG), which measures the heart’s electrical activity and can assess heart damage

 - Stress test, which usually involves walking on a treadmill or pedaling a stationary bike in a doctor’s office while your heart rate and blood pressure are monitored

 - Blood tests to check on your levels of blood sugar, cholesterol, and triglycerides (a type of fat in the blood)

 - Cardiac catheterization, in which a doctor guides a very thin, flexible tube (called a catheter) through a blood vessel in your arm or leg to reach your heart.
 The doctor injects dye through the catheter and then uses X-ray videos to see inside your heart.